elicus/wpmozo-addons-lite-for-elementor/readme.txt

 - NEW: New widget Split Image.
 - NEW: New widget Wavy Gallery.
 - NEW: New widget Post Ticker.
-- NEW: New widget Progress Bar.
+- NEW: New widget Scroll Progress.
 - NEW: New widget Hover List.

 [See changelog for all versions](https://plugins.svn.wordpress.org/wpmozo-addons-lite-for-elementor/trunk/changelog.txt).